Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Laurent Grandet - Credit Suisse Securities (USA) LLC

 Yes.
 Good evening, everyone.
 And that's, I mean, a quarter that's come out of the blue at least for some of us here.
 So, well done, guys.
 I want to understand better how we should think about the second half of the year?
 I mean you didn't change your guidance in terms of top line growth.
 You are still planning for the year minus 7% to plus 1%, even though the first half of the year had been at minus 7%.
 So if I do the math correctly, I mean it would mean that the second half for you could be either minus 7% or something like plus 7%, plus 8%, which is a super wide range.
 So why so much uncertainty about the second half?
-And how – could you help us guide certainly (23:42) into how we should think about that?
+And how – could you help us guide us into how we should think about that?

 Martin F. Roper - Boston Beer Co., Inc.